 Within you, there is a stillness and sanctuary to which you can retreat at any time and be yourself. —Hermann Hesse

-It’s an easy recipe that can be made ahead, or made in stages, that takes about 30 minutes of hands-on time with the oven doing the rest of the work.
+This chef perfected recipe, can be made ahead, or made in stages, and takes about 30 minutes of hands-on time with the oven doing the rest of the work.
+To save time, purchase crispy shallots, to save a step!

 This healthy Green Bean Casserole Recipe is made with fresh green beans, oven-baked crispy shallots, and a creamy mushroom sauce that is VEGAN!
 Easy, healthy and delicious, worthy of the holiday table.